sebasvila/fif/content/posts/schaublin13-davantal/index.en.md

 date: 2022-11-30T18:00:00
 coverImage: "sense-carro-x.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Milling machine
   - Schaublin 13
   - Traverse feeds
   - Sliding guides
 draft: false
 ---
 This post explains the disassembly of the milling machine knee together with the mechanisms related to the automatic traverse feeds.
 This includes the assembly that drives the traverses from the